OTI Festival 1977: Detailed voting results

 Due to the increasing number of participants and the resulting longer duration of the competition, the number of judges per country that had been used until then (five) was reduced and some rules were slightly modified.

-Each participating broadcaster assembled a national jury located in its respective country, composed of three members each.
+Each participating broadcaster (Note: Or group of broadcasters that jointly participated representing a country.) assembled a national jury located in its respective country, composed of three members each.
 Of those three members, at least one had to be a woman, and at least one had to be under 25 years old.
 The jury had three votes at its disposal that could distribute as wished between its favorite entry or entries, and could not vote for the entry representing its own country.
 Each participating broadcaster had also a delegate present in the hall to stand in for its jury if it was not receiving the event live, or in case of communication failure during the broadcast or voting.
 To ensure that there was no vote switching, before the voting segment began each participating broadcaster announced to its national audience the vote of its jury in local opt-out from its studios.
 In the event of a tie for first place, the stand-in delegates from the countries not affected by the tie would vote to select the winning song from among the tied ones.
 If a tie persisted after this second round, the entries with the highest number of votes would be declared joint winners ex aequo.

 All the countries gave their votes remotely by telephone, except for Brazil, the Netherlands Antilles, and the United States, which used the stand-in delegates.
 The countries voted in order of participation, but due to a communication problem with the spokespersons of Honduras, Ecuador, and Venezuela, these had to be left for the end, with Venezuela ending up unable to respond and having to also use the stand-in delegate.